MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMCollection.md

 # Copy-CMCollection

 ## SYNOPSIS

-Clone a collection to a new one.
+Copy a collection to a new one.

 ## SYNTAX